dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-Done All the editor now, will now be easier to work on the rest of the letters.
+Got the alphabet done, just got to finish up rest, and fix g, f, s and others a bit just to look more nice and readable.
+Then work on the interaction.